spanners/dissertation/dissertation/sections/pilot2.markdown

 The task is to make the moving box clamp to the grey window's edges when moved with arrow keys, preventing it from disappearing.
 It must be clamped in such a way that, upon attempting to move the box *out of the grey window*, it stops half-way.
-A youtube video (See https://www.youtube.com/watch?v=cUgK42N7kt8) is to be given to the participants so that they can see what the completed task looks like.
+A YouTube video (See https://www.youtube.com/watch?v=cUgK42N7kt8) is to be given to the participants so that they can see what the completed task looks like.